-STAR Execution Server with High Availability Architecture
+Double STAR Execution Server with High Availability Architecture

+When dealing with a large environment (more than 4 NES's and greater than 2500 Agents) it is recommended is to use a double STAR NES routing architecture.
 A single STAR architecture introduces a single point of failure if "Execution Server A" is unavailable this will stop any inter NES file transfers in this instance a STAR Execution Server with High Availability architecture can be used as per the following schematic, this architecture includes a secondary route between execution servers.